SharadaShehan/Smart_Medicine_Box/README.md

 Alarm Management:

 5) Alarm Indication:
     Rings the alarm with proper indication when the set alarm times are reached.
 Further provides suitable indications such as turned on LED and an message on OLED.
+If user does not responds to the alarm within the predefined time, he will be notified with a message via Twilio SMS Gateway.
 6) Stop Alarm:
     Allows to use a push button to stop the ringing alarm.
 7) Disable All Alarms:
     Provides an option to disable all alarms.

+Both medibox and Node-RED dashboard provide the above functionalities.

 Environmental Monitoring:

 8) Monitor Temperature and Humidity:
     Continuously monitors temperature and humidity levels, providing warnings using proper indications when either or both exceed the healthy limits (Temperature: 26°C to 32°C, Humidity: 60% to 80%).
+Uses gauges to display real-time temperature and humidity values, and a plot to visualize past variations on the Node-RED dashboard.

 Light Intensity Monitoring: